-- Calf teats are available that attach to a coke bottle, or alternatively a complete re-usable bottle and teat or calf feeder that hangs on a fence can be purchased
+- Calf teats that attach to a bottle or from a calf feeder attached to a fence

 - Pellets or meal from 1 week